LanKuDot/game_modules/CircularScrollingList/README.md

 * Box Scale Curve: Similar to the Box Position Curve, but the y axis defines the scale value of the box at that major position.
 * Box Movement Curve: The curve specifying movement of the box.
 The x axis is the movement duration in seconds, which starts from 0.
 The value of y axis is depended on the mode:
     * In the Drag mode, it is the factor relative to the releasing velocity;
-    * In the Function or Mouse Wheel mode, it is the factor relative to the target position. \
+    * In the Function or Mouse Wheel mode, it is the factor relative to the target position.
     <img src="https://i.imgur.com/MBMrISG.png" width=650px />

+**Curve Presets**

 The project provides curve presets.
 Open the curve editing panel and select the `BoxCurvePresets` to use them. \
 <img src="https://i.imgur.com/m02LeMk.png" width=500px /> \
 ![Imgur](https://i.imgur.com/ZKzKGyg.png) \
 The first three curves are position curves, the 4th and 5th one are scale curves, the 6th one is a velocity related curve, and the last one is a position related curve.

 After configuration, the set up of the list is done!
-Click Play button of the scene to check the list. \
+Click Play button of the scene to check the list.\
+You could adjust the position and the size of the list by setting the position and the scale of the gameobject `CircularList`.

 <img src="https://i.imgur.com/rkbJ8tb.gif" width=300px />

-### Get the ID of the Selected Content
+## Get the ID of the Selected Content

 There are two ways to get ID of the selected content.

 1. Create callback function
 2. Get the centered content ID

-**Create Callback Function**
+### Create Callback Function

 When a box is clicked, the `ListPositionCtrl` will launch the event `OnBoxClick` (actually launch from the `Button.onClick` event).
 The callback function (or the listener) for the event must have 1 parameter for receiving the ID of the selected content.